scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-three-2025-power-rankings/index.md

 since been moot.
 Jahmyr Gibbs continues to play like a league-winning RB, and Javonte Williams hoards the rushing touches for the Cowboys.
 George Pickens and Rome Odunze are forming a strong WR corps for Tarv, but the injury to Mike Evans will test this roster's depth.
 Trey McBride has been 10 points guaranteed, which is fantastic in the TE slot.
-That said, I think Tarv will need some wavier wire magic to stay at the top.
+That said, I think Tarv will need some wavier wire magic to stay near the top.
 Another injury or Williams/Pickens falling back to earth could quickly send this team to the middle of the pack.
 Much like A&M's ref-assisted win over a massively overrated Notre Dame, this team might be fool's gold (pun intended).